 What about using booths which spray self-tanner on me?

-The FDA limits the use of DHA to external application only and has not approved it use as an all-over spray.
+The FDA limits the use of DHA to external application only and has not approved its use as an all-over spray.
 Avoid using it near mucous membranes (eyes, eyelids, mouth, lips, nose or ears).
 This may be hard to avoid when using a “spray tanning” booth.
-You should request protective measures to cover your eyes, mouth and nose, to prevent inhaling the chemical.
+It is suggested to ask for protective measures to cover your eyes, mouth and nose, to prevent inhaling the chemical.

 What about using tanning booths while pregnant?

-Ultraviolet rays do not enter the uterus, so the baby is protected while you are pregnant.
-However, dermatologists recommend avoiding tanning beds altogether, whether you are pregnant or not.
-If your body becomes overheated, your body temperature will rise, causing the baby’s body temperature to increase (called hyperthermia).
+Dermatologists recommend avoiding tanning beds altogether, whether you are pregnant or not.
+Even though ultraviolet rays do not enter the uterus during pregnancy, if your body becomes overheated, your body temperature will rise, causing the baby’s body temperature to increase (called hyperthermia).
 With too much exposure, this might increase the chance for miscarriage or an opening in the spine (spina bifida).
-For more information, please see the MotherToBaby fact sheet Hyperthermia at http://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.

-For males, there is no evidence that using any of the self-tanning products or tanning pills will cause birth defects.
-However, constant spikes in body temperature can decrease sperm production, so a male should be careful not to become overheated in a tanning booth.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Constant spikes in body temperature can decrease sperm production, so it is important not to become overheated in a tanning booth.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.